sladebot/3d_reconstruction/README.md

 > A brief statement on how you would write a test suite for your video converter. e.g. how would you validate that your outputs are reasonable?

+Given there are multiple steps to this process, it would be great to keep track of some performance metrics of the model like chamfer distance, normal, point-to-surface distance to measure the performace of the trained model.
+We can also keep checks like how the meshes connected components are to check how well we can refine the meshes post reconstruction.
+For validating along with some visual inspection, we can keep certain mesh evaluation metrics to check if the generated objects are completely out misconstrued.
+We can also use SMPL models to check if they're withing a certain threshold of deformation.
+Using SMPL-X priors worked great for ICON model reconstruction, so it might work out great as a testing strategy as well.

 #### Appendix